-- Research how the angles of your lines in visual evoke certain emotions
+- Research how the angles of your lines in visuals evoke certain emotions

 Use Whiteboard Animations

-A high-converting visual marketing campaign will include whiteboard animations on 50 percent of your most-visited landing pages.
-You can measure this 50 percent against the other half to determine how effective the videos are performing.
-In fact, measuring your visual marketing efforts is crucial to improving your campaign’s effectiveness.
+A high-converting visual marketing campaign will include whiteboard animations on 50% of your most-visited landing pages.
+You can measure this 50% against the other half to determine how effective the videos are performing.

 Using analytics, you can track which pages with video are garnering the most engagement.
 This visual content marketing metric provides you with a clear understanding of which topics are the most interesting to your audience.
 You can then use your findings to create more visual content on those topics to further improve your conversion rate.